-THURSDAY NIGHT, 10 O'CLOCK, JULY, 6TH 1826.
+Thursday night, 10 o'clock, July 6th, 1826.

-After we had taken the laudanum last night, at about 12 o'clock, we remained on our kneep some hours, at prayer, and then laid down and placed our bodies in the fond embrace, in which we wished them interred.
-My wife laid her head on my right arm, with which I encircled her body, and fied my right hand, to her left, upon her hosom.
-We also, as we laid side by side, confined our bodies together with an handkeromef, to prevent the struggles of death from severing us.
-Thus, we lay in prayer for hours, in the momentary expectation of dropping to sleep, to awake in eternity.
-Some little after daylight, I received a hope and a confidence that my sins were forgiven, and in the joy of my soul I shouted aloud and awakened all within my reach, and told them what the blessed Redeemer had done for me.
-I have ever since longed and prayed how soon it would please God to take me to himself.
-But strange to man, near twenty four hours have elapsed, without the laudanum having had any effect!
-My wife puked about 2 o'clock this evening, and soon after took a smaller portion of laudanum.
-We took each, originally, the half of a vial full, which was about two inches long, and as large as a common sized man's thumb.
+After we had taken the laudanum last night at about 12 o'clock, we remained on our knees some hours at prayer, and then laid down and placed our bodies in the fond embrace in which we wished them interred.
+My wife laid her head on my right arm, with which I encircled her body, and tied my right hand to her left upon her bosom.
+We also, as we laid side by side confined our bodies together with an handkerchief, to prevent the struggles of death from severing us.
+Thus we lay in prayer for hours in the momentary expectation of dropping to sleep, to awake in eternity.
+Some little after daylight I received a hope, a confidence that my sins were forgiven, and, in the joy of my soul I shouted aloud and awakened all within my reach, and told them what the blessed Redeemer had done for me.
+I have even since longed and prayed how soon it would please God to take me to himself.
+But strange to man, near 24 hours have elapsed without the laudanum having any effect.
+My wife vomited about 2 o'clock this evening, and soon after took a smaller portion of laudanum.
+We took each, originally, the half of a vial full, which was about two inches, and as large as a common sized man's thumb.
 My wife is now asleep; I hope to wake no more in this world!
-I have no more laudanum to take, and shall await the disposition which the Lord chooses to make of my body; content, that if I cannot die with my wife, I shall ere this time to-morrow, be in the realms of eternal felicity.
+I have no more laudanum to take, and shall await the disposition which the Lord choses to make of my body; content, that if I cannot die with my wife, I shall, ere this time tomorrow, be in the realms of eternal felicity.
+J. O. BEAUCHAMP.

-J. O. BRAUCHAMP.

-FRIDAY MORNING, 7 O'CLOCK.
+Friday morning, 7 o'clock.

-Between 12 and 2 o'clock, I am by the sentence of the law to be executed.
-I did hope, even 'till late last night, that ere now, the laudanum we had taken, the night before, would have ended our calamities.
-But it has had no effect on me, and my wife has again despaired of its killing her, notwithstanding she repeated the dose.
-She is so fearful of being left alive, with no means to take her life; and no one to consolate and strengthen her after my death, that I have, at her affectionate prayer, consented to join with her, and each of us stab ourselves!
-I have without making any further attempts upon herself; but it is all fruitless.
-She says, I shall never be buried, till she is also dead, even if she is to starve herself to death.
-And she so fears the miseries, which the misguided sympathy of her friends may bring upon her, after my death, by attempting to thwart her purpose; that she has meked my heart to an acquiescence in her will.
-For I had last night, resolved to make no farther attempts upon myself.
-But Oh!
+Between 12 and 2 o'clock I am by the sentence of the law to be executed.
+I did hope, even till late last night, that ere now the laudanam we had taken the night before would have ended our calamities; but it has had no effect on me, and my wife has again despaired of its killing her, notwithstanding she repeated the dose.
+She is so fearful of being left alive with no means to take her life, and no one to consolate and strengthen her after my death, that I have at her affectionate prayer consented to join with her, and each of us stab ourselves!
+I have all this morning since midnight tried to prevail with her to await the will of Heaven without making any further attempts upon herself; but it is all fruitless.
+She says I shall never be buried till she is also dead, even if she is to starve herself to death.
+And she so fears the miseries which the misguided sympathy of her friends may bring upon her after my death, by attempting to thwarther purpose, that she has melted my heart to an acquiescence in her will.
+For I had last night resolved to make no further attempts upon myself, but, oh!
 I pity her so much!
 I can refuse her nothing she prays of me to do.
-I commit myself, for forgiveness, upon the mercy of an all merciful God, who has forgiven all the sins of my life, and will forgive, I hope, this last wicked act, that carries me to eternity.
+I commit myself for forgiveness upon the mercy of an all merciful God, who has forgiven all the sins of my life, and will forgive, I hope, this last wicked act that carries me to eternity.